thoughtspot/rest-api-sdk/Python/doc/models/type-2-enum.md

 # Type 2 Enum

-Type of user.
-LOCAL_USER indicates that the user is created locally in the ThoughtSpot system.
+Type of the metadata objec

 ## Enumeration